smartuni/HopAndFound/README.md

 ## Procedure when monitored item goes missing ##

-* Monitored item moves too far away from the monitor and thereby doesnt receive any more heartbeats.
+* Monitored item moves too far away from the monitor and thereby doesn't receive any more heartbeats.
 * Monitored item sends a localization request.
 * All nodes in range answer with a localization request.
 * Monitored item sends a call for help.